 Without the expertise of an insurance professional or a hurricane damage lawyer, it can be difficult for the average policyholder to know whether their property’s hurricane damage should or shouldn’t be covered.
 A hurricane damage law firm can help hold insurance companies accountable.
 They can review your policies and the damage your property suffered to provide clarity regarding what should and should not be covered.
 A civil litigation attorney can help their client dispute claim denials or fight for a client who feels they were misled about their coverage when they purchased their insurance policy.

 We Work With Public Adjusters on Your Hurricane Damage Property Claim

 If you file a homeowners insurance claim after your home has suffered hurricane damage, the insurance company should send out a claims adjuster.
-After a large-scale event like Hurricane Michael or Irma, there aren’t enough claims adjusters to go around, which means temporary or out-of-state adjusters are brought in to pick up the slack.
+After a large-scale event like Hurricane Ian, there aren’t enough claims adjusters to go around, which means temporary or out-of-state adjusters are brought in to pick up the slack.
 These claims adjusters aren’t always thoroughly trained or familiar with the types of damage hurricanes can cause, which sometimes results in policyholders getting shortchanged on their insurance claim settlement offer.